 He has published many articles on urban transportation, the field

-he was involved in at the beginning of his carreer.
+he was involved in at the beginning of his carreer and later on economy and now on history.
 He was

 President of the French Parking Association until 2010 and he is a student (History)

-at the Sorbonne where he is writiting his thesis for a Ph.D. in History (read his diary of an old new student).
+at the Sorbonne where he obtained his Ph.D. in History in 2013 (read his diary of an old new student).
 In his spare time, he works on this website understandfrance.org in the hope of explaining France to Americans and fostering better

 in Marseilles, after his internship as chief-resident ("chef